acnn-team/acnn-team.github.io/tutorials/csp_binary.md

   nav: "docs"
 ---

-This page offers a ternary crystal structure search, complete with the associated scripts, to document the complex process and serve as an example for other similar tasks.
+This page offers a binary crystal structure search, complete with the associated scripts, to document the complex process and serve as an example for other similar tasks.

 AIRSS
 -----